 I looked at Christina and asked, “What’s his name anyway?
 I can never remember.”

 Christina and I drove to Tim Hortons and picked up a huge order.
 It was easy -- we made it back just before the lunch bell rang.
 I decided that I would try this coffee called “cappuccino” that Christina was so addicted to.

-The entire afternoon shift, including Derek, came into to the lunchroom and thanked me for doing that.
+Everyone from the entire afternoon shift, including Derek, came into the lunchroom and thanked me for doing that.
 I suddenly felt like they were all my friends.
 I thought, “That was all I had to do?
 They must really like Tim Hortons.”

 Bree, Derek, Christina, and a few guys who worked in the back came and sat down at the table where I had mostly been sitting by myself since working the afternoon shift.
 While the guys were talking and laughing they called each other “hey dude” a lot.